Welcome to my trip report on Jetstar!

-This set of cabin crew were mostly local (Singaporeans) and the strange thing about them is they spent most of the time during flight (all 4 of them) in the front gallery, leaving the rear empty most of the time.
-Its my first time experiencing this.
+This set of the cabin crew was mostly local (Singaporeans) and the strange thing about them is they spent most of the time during the flight (all 4 of them) in the front gallery, leaving the rear empty most of the time.
+It is my first time experiencing this.
 What were they doing in the front gallery?
 I wasn't sure!
-They seemed to be chit-chatting away and it felt very strange after flying with other Low Cost Carriers even on such a short flight.
+They seemed to be chit-chatting away and it felt very strange after flying with other Low-Cost Carriers even on such a short flight.
 You never know what kind of passengers you have near the rear of the cabin.
-With all the crew in front, the rear passengers could do something that endanger the lives of the rest of the passengers, you know the phrase "Never take anything for granted".
+With all the crew in front, the rear passengers could do something that endangers the lives of the rest of the passengers, you know the phrase "Never take anything for granted".
 That should be applied over here.
-Don't wait for accidents to happen before you take action, its too late by then.
+Don't wait for accidents to happen before you take action, it is too late by then.
 I feel that even if the crew were friends with one another, they should be professional and leave all the chit-chatting after all the passengers leave the aircraft.

 On Japanese and Korean LCCs, you see the crew walking up and down the aisle, checking that everyone was good.
 However, they did their jobs on checking passengers before take-off and landing, so at least they didn't neglect the most important parts of their duties.